 The first doctor I talked to about weight loss recommended I join a popular weight loss program.
 I lost.
 I gained.
 I lost.
 I gained.
 The second doctor I talked to told me to write everything down.
 I did—for a week.
-The third doctor I talked to shrugged her shoulders and told me I wasn’t seriously overweight, despite my 33 BMI.
-Finally, the fourth doctor I talked to sent me to a nutritionist, who gave me two pieces of advice: stop drinking diet soda, and eat more vegetables.
+The third doctor I spoke with shrugged her shoulders and told me I wasn’t seriously overweight, despite my 33 BMI.
+Finally, the fourth doctor I talked to sent me to a nutritionist, who gave me two pieces of advice: stop drinking diet soda and eat more vegetables.

 That fourth doctor had also uncovered the source of some of my other issues.
 Blood tests revealed that I had early non-alcoholic fatty liver disease (NAFLD), a condition in which fat deposits build up in the liver.
 It’s not inherently dangerous, but can be a precursor to more advanced liver disease and diabetes.

-After talking to a couple of friends who recommended I try green smoothies to address both the soda craving and the veggie issues, I first tried some powdered smoothie mixes that looked and smelled promising, but tasted awful.
-Then I found a couple of commercial fresh smoothie lines that were OK enough to make me realize it might be a good fit for me, but I found those too tart due to their overreliance on citrus-y fruit, which I don’t much like.
-I thought, ok, I’ll start making my own; but the blenders my smoothie advocate friends recommended cost on the order of $400-$500, way more than I wanted to pay out for something I just wanted to try.
+After talking to a couple of friends who recommended I try green smoothies to address both the soda craving and the veggie issues, I first tried some powdered smoothie mixes that looked and smelled promising but tasted awful.
+Then, I found a couple of commercial fresh smoothie lines that were okay enough to make me realize it might be a good fit for me, but I found those too tart due to their overreliance on citrus fruits, which I don’t like much.
+I thought, okay, I’ll start making my own; but the blenders my smoothie advocate friends recommended cost $400 to $500, way more than I wanted to pay out for something I just wanted to try.

 So once again, I’d been presented with a solution only to find too many barriers between success and me.
 Enter Nutribullet.
-I’d never seen one of their infomercials, and only had passing familiarity with the brand.
+I’d never seen one of their infomercials and had only a passing familiarity with the brand.
 I was wandering down the blender aisle in Target, and it caught my eye.
 I bought it on impulse, but it sat in my utility room, still in the box, for a week while I debated whether I even wanted to try this.

 But I had found that quitting my diet soda habit was in many respects, harder than quitting smoking.
-In an absolute fit of wanting something sweet to drink, I unpacked the Nutribullet and pulled out some strawberries I’d frozen.
-Then I thought back to the concept of smoothies.
-I’d discovered when doing Internet research on the Nutribullet, and got out some baby spinach.
-“Here goes nothing,” I thought, as I tossed in a few grapes and blueberries and a dollop of yogurt and set the mixture awhirl in the Nutribullet.
+In an absolute fit of wanting something sweet to drink, I unpacked the Nutribullet and pulled out some strawberries I’d froze.
+“Here goes nothing,” I thought, as I tossed in baby spinach with a few grapes, blueberries, and a dollop of yogurt and set the mixture awhirl in the Nutribullet.

 Since that day almost three weeks ago, I’ve dropped about 10 pounds and noticed a marked improvement in my complexion.
 In a second round of blood tests, my liver enzyme levels had improved.
-I have not had a single soda, consumed more fruits and vegetables in a week than I usually do in a month and started researching how to incorporate more raw food techniques into my diet overall.
+I have not had a single soda and consumed more fruits and vegetables in a week than I usually do in a month.
+I also started researching how to incorporate more raw food techniques into my diet overall.
 I can’t wait to see what else I can make, and my whole family is getting on board.
 Thanks, Nutribullet!